-Library subscriptions feature over 200 journals and over 50 tribal newspapers as well as numerous electronic databases such as ARTstor, FirstSearch, Academic Search Premier, Ethnic NewsWatch, Human Relations Area Files, Oral History Online, North American Indian Biographical Database, and others.
+Library subscriptions feature over 200 journals and over 50 tribal newspapers as well as numerous electronic databases such as ARTstor, Academic Search Premier, Ethnic NewsWatch, JSTOR, Human Relations Area Files, Oral History Online, North American Indian Thought and Culture, and others.

-The computer facilities include work areas with more than 30 computers (both PC's and Macs) and a wireless network.
-Computers (both MACs and PCs) are also available for check-out at the Library Counter.
-Students, staff or faculty may check these out for their college needs.
+The computer facilities include work areas with more than 30 computers (both PCs and Macs) and a wireless network.